Xinglab/rMATS-DVR/README.md

 1) Genome (required): we highly recommend the users use the genome sequence (together with a dictionary file such as "ucsc.hg19.dict" and index file such as "ucsc.hg19.fasta.fai") from the GTAK bundle (https://software.broadinstitute.org/gatk/download/bundle).
 Alternatively, please follow the instructions in GATK (https://software.broadinstitute.org/gatk/guide/article?id=1204) to prepare the reference genome in the proper format.

-2) Known SNPs (optional): SNP annotation in the VCF format.
+2) Known SNPs (optional but highly recommended): SNP annotation in the VCF format.
 The dbSNP annotation of human can be downloaded from the GTAK bundle (https://software.broadinstitute.org/gatk/download/bundle).
 Alternatively, please follow the instructions in GATK (https://software.broadinstitute.org/gatk/guide/article?id=1204) to prepare the valid VCF file.

-3) Known RNA editing sites (optional): table delimited txt file with the first two columns are chromosome and coordinates.
+3) Known RNA editing sites (optional): table delimited txt file with the first two columns as chromosomes and coordinates.
 The other columns are ignored.
 Header is optional.
 Users can download the file from the RADAR dababase (http://rnaedit.com/download/).

 4) Genome-wide repeat elements (optional): RepeatMasker Genomic Datasets downloaded from http://www.repeatmasker.org/genomicDatasets/RMGenomicDatasets.html.
 For example, hg19.fa.out.gz.